Magical objects in Harry Potter: Rubeus Hagrid's Enchanted Motorbike

-In the story, Sirius Black is shown to owned a flying motorbike, which he lent to Hagrid the night Harry's parents died.
+In the story, Sirius Black is described as having owned a flying motorbike, which he lent to Hagrid the night Harry's parents died.
 It is first seen when Hagrid delivers the baby Harry to Number 4, Privet Drive in the first book, and then again when Hagrid uses it to transport Harry to a safe house in the seventh volume.
 In Deathly Hallows, various modifications have been made to the bike by Mr. Weasley, allowing it to create a brick wall or a net that erupts from the exhaust pipe and to shoot dragon fire from the exhaust, impelling the bike's sudden acceleration.
 The dragon-fire feature is used to great effect by Hagrid and Harry when being chased by Voldemort; however, Mr. Weasley did warn that he was unsure of its safety and that they should use it only in an emergency.
 He was right to say this, as the sidecar of the motorbike, unaffected by Hagrid's magic, dislodged after the abrupt acceleration.